Skip to main content

 2. Click View in Stripe.

 This will take you directly to this transaction’s page in your Stripe dashboard, where you can access detailed information about the payment status, error messages, and failure reasons.
-For example, errors such as “Your card does not support this type of purchase” often indicate restrictions set by the card issuer and require specific troubleshooting steps.
-Alternatively:

 1. Navigate to the Analytics page > tap Create report at the top right corner > create a report with “Transactions” type and download the report.